 2. A Taxonomy of Urban Mobilities

 Mobility is linked to specific urban activities and land use, with each type involving generating and attracting an array of movements.
 This relationship is complex but is linked to factors such as recurrence, income, urban form, density, level of development, and technology.
-Urban mobility is either obligatory when it is linked to scheduled activities (such as home-to-work trips), or voluntary when those generating it are free to decide on their scheduling (such as leisure).
-The most common types of urban mobility types are:
+Urban mobility is either obligatory when it is linked to scheduled activities (such as home-to-work trips), or voluntary when those generating it are free to decide on the scheduling (such as leisure) and even the mode.
+The most common types of urban mobility include:

 - Pendulum movements.
-These are obligatory movements involving commuting between locations of residence and work.
-They are highly cyclical since they are predictable and recurring regularly, most of the time a daily occurrence, thus the term pendulum.
+These are obligatory movements involving commuting between locations of residence and workplaces.
+They are highly cyclical since they are predictable and recurring, most of the time on a daily basis, thus the term pendulum.
 The historical stability of these movements allowed the planning of transportation infrastructure and services.

 - Professional movements.
 These are movements linked to professional, work-based activities such as meetings, repair, maintenance, and customer services, dominantly taking place during work hours.

 - Personal movements.
 These are voluntary movements linked to the location of commercial activities, which includes shopping and recreation.

 - Touristic movements.
-Important for cities having historical and recreational features.
-They involve interactions between landmarks and amenities such as hotels and restaurants and tend to be seasonal or occurring at specific moments.
+These are important for cities having historical and recreational features.
+They involve interactions between landmarks and amenities such as hotels and restaurants and tend to be seasonal or occur at specific moments during the day.
 Major sports events are important generators of urban movements during their occurrence.

 - Distribution movements.
 These are concerned with the distribution of freight to satisfy consumption and manufacturing requirements.
 They are mostly linked to transport terminals, distribution centers, and retail outlets.
-However, the growth of online transactions involves more freight movements being carried to residential areas; home deliveries.
+However, the growth of online transactions involves more freight movements being carried to residential areas through home deliveries.

 The consideration of urban mobility, both for passengers and freight, involves the consideration of the factors behind their generation, the modes and routes used, and their destination: